jhroemer/jhroemer.github.io/src/content/posts/WIP-getting-good-results-out-of-figma-mcp.md

 Design context quite bloated, feels very redundant/lossy for large pieces of work Get metadata more useful, but is needs augmenting.

+# Running claude in a loop

 - combine with the ralph wiggum technique
+Hyped a lot RN, to the point of having a memecoin Haven't actually seen anything built with it.
+Saw Matt Pocock's video, among other things, but he only showcases running a single interactive session with a very simple feature.
+- run CC as a cli https://code.claude.com/docs/en/cli-reference You will need a few flags, like --permission-mode acceptEdits and --output-format stream-json (in combination with --verbose)
+TODO: might make sense to write output to terminal (to monitor that stuff's happening) + to file, so that you can later analyze what actually happened.
 - data, results, precision, errors?